mtturner57/2pg-test/sfdx-source/Mturner2PG/main/schema/externalObjects/README.md

-# TODO: sfdx-source / my_ns_prefix / main / schema / externalObjects
+# TODO: sfdx-source / Mturner2PG / main / schema / externalObjects

 ### What type of files should be kept in this directory?